benhowell/benhowell.github.com/_drafts/code-revisted.md

   <p>
   Humility is the single character trait above all others, that will ensure you evolve as a programmer/developer/engineer/title du jour.
 It is this single trait that separates the also-rans, the lifers and the dunning-krugers from the evolving, continuously learning, craft honing programmer you should be.
   </p>

   <p>
-  Master craftsman is almost a posthumous award.
-Expert, should be considered a moving target that, even though we do our best to chase it, stays elusive and just out of reach.
+  Master craftsmanship is rarely ever reached by even the most seasoned programmer.
+In fact, I would argue that "expert", should be considered a moving target that, even though we do our best to chase it down, stays elusive and just out of our reach.
   </p>

 </div>